wp-plugins/mapfig-premium-leaflet-map-maker/readme.txt

 The plugin works with any map provider (Google, OpenStreetMap, MapBox, BING, MapQuest, etc..)

-While we have added plenty of great features and options for you, the plugin is designed for ease of use and no configuration is required to get started making custom maps.
+The MapFig Leaflet Map plugin is designed for ease of use.
 Just click the marker icon and drop it onto the map.
+Enter the location or address and address auto-complete will place the marker where you want it.
 In addition to markers, you can also draw lines, polygons and squares.
-You can then add maps to your pages and posts in one click using the "Add MapFig Map" button see [screenshot 4] (https://wordpress.org/plugins/mapfig-premium-leaflet-map-maker/screenshots/).

-A WYSISYG editor allows you to add formatted text, images, and links to marker pop-ups easily.
-Marker pop-ups can be standard of fancy modal see [screenshots] (https://wordpress.org/plugins/mapfig-premium-leaflet-map-maker/screenshots/).
+A WYSIWYG editor allows you to add formatted text, images, and links to marker pop-ups.
+Marker pop-ups can be standard or fancy modal see [screenshots] (https://wordpress.org/plugins/mapfig-premium-leaflet-map-maker/screenshots/).

+Add maps to your pages and posts in one click using the "Add MapFig Map" button see [screenshot 4] (https://wordpress.org/plugins/mapfig-premium-leaflet-map-maker/screenshots/).

 An integrated Widget is also included as well as Social Share, export, and all of the features below.

 The MapFig Leaflet Map plugin is 100% free with optional direct ticket support for just $5 per year!
 The support option also provides you with free updates and upgrades.

-** There is no difference in features or functionality between the free plugin and the support package.**
+**There is no difference in features or functionality between the free plugin and the support package.**

-= Open Source =

-[MapFig](https://www.mapfig.com) is an Open Source initiative with the aim of allowing users of all skill levels to easily add custom Leaflet maps to any web site.

-The MapFig Leaflet Map plugin is one part of this initiative.

-Please consider purchasing a support package so we can continue to develop these projects.

 = Features =